caelanhadley/sophie-gpt/README.md

 # SOPHIE

 &nbsp;&nbsp;&nbsp;&nbsp;Sophie is a chatbot that you can speak with!
-Using several APIs and through some custom prompting its possible for this chatbot to speak with varying tones and emotions.
-Sophie can be mad, happy, and more all within the same response.
-If you want to see an example of this for yourself ask Sophie to tell you a story that starts sad, becomes angering, and ends happily.
+Using several APIs and through some custom prompting, this chatbot can speak audibly with varying tones and emotions.
+Sophie can sound happy, mad, sad, and more within the same response.
+If you want to see an example, ask Sophie to tell you a story that starts sad, becomes angering, and ends happily.
 I hope this program makes AI more accessible and engaging for you!
-You are free to modify, copy, and redistribute this code so please tinker with it and see what you can create!
+You're free to modify, copy, and redistribute this code, so please tinker with it and see what you can create!

 ## How to run